lautomator/proc_pdf/README.md

 4. Open the `sample.pdf` file and add some data to the fields.
 Save the PDF (you can rename it).

 5. Open `index.html` from your browser and upload the PDF.
 Follow the directions and see your data added to a web page.

-##Applications
-This is simply a starting point for an array of applications.